-Posted at 14:51h in Royal Mail news
+Posted at 14:51h in Industry Insights

 - The ICO has confirmed that it will not be issuing final guidance on key areas such as consent and Legitimate Interests until December at the earliest.
 Draft guidance on the contracts between Controllers and Processors has been issued.
 The office has also begun to dispel some GDPR myths including stating that fines will be proportionate and recommending the use of Legitimate Interest when consent is not appropriate.